Ecewk/HCI-P2-1/README.md

 ## Quick start:

-1. Download the project and open it with your IDE.
+1. Clone the project and open it with your IDE.
+(If you download the zip file from github the assets will have to be downloaded manually).
 2. Make sure you have python (version 3.11 or higher) and unity (version 6000.0.26f1) installed.
+3. Write in the terminal 'pip install opencv-python mediapipe' and run this.
 3. Run the main.py file and make sure your webcam is working.
 4. Open 'ParallaxWorld' with Unity.
 5. Open and run the file 'Assets/Scenes/FinalWater.unity'